From injury to athlete: 3 inspiring stories of surgical recovery

 While these procedures may all seem different on the surface, they do share one thing in common: Undergoing and recovering from any surgery requires a lot of mental and physical strength.

-But what if we told you that the process can also unearth strengths you didn't even know you had?
+But what if we told you that the process can also uncover strengths you didn’t even know you had?

 Just look at these three people, who are making the most of summer and embracing their athletic passions.

-Kittie Weston, 69, had double hip and double knee replacements
+Kittie Weston-Knauer, 69, had double hip and double knee replacements

-I was also pretty good at it: I was 59 years old when I placed seventh in the World BMX Championships.
+I was also pretty good at it: I was 59 years old when I placed seventh in a bike racing championship.

 About seven years ago, the pain in my knees and hips started to become more and more unbearable, and I feared I’d be sidelined by that pain.
 It was a struggle to walk.
 Even sleeping was uncomfortable.
 After multiple MRIs, it was clear I needed hip and knee replacements—on both sides.

 It took me a while to find the right surgeon.
-Oftentimes, when I’d tell the various doctors I was interviewing that I was 63 and wanting to get back to BMX as soon as possible, they’d tell me I was too old to race and needed to stop competing.
+Oftentimes, when I’d tell the various doctors I was interviewing that I was 63 and wanting to get back to bike racing as soon as possible, they’d tell me I was too old to race and needed to stop competing.